 One of my most popular blog posts has been “Sustainable agriculture jobs after college?”
 In this next essay, I share a few thoughts about the jobs situation in sustainable agriculture – based on my experience working with young women and men graduating college.
-My conclusion is that while there is much work that needs to be done, well-paying, meaningful “lifetime career” jobs that offer a sense of security are hard to find.
+My conclusion is that well-paying, meaningful “lifetime career” jobs that offer a sense of security are hard to find right out of college.
 It may be that getting hired for a lifetime job is an unrealistic expectation for recent college grads in our emerging “on-demand” economy.
 But that realization might be an opportunity!

 Now, might be the time for young people to pursue their vision for a more just and equitable food system, driven by passion and grounded in pragmatism.
 This might be the time for more food and farming entrepreneurs to lead us to a sustainable food system.

 A national news story about Sustainable Food Jobs for example, provides an outline of the many emerging opportunities in this area.
 Among the areas highlighted were:

 - Local and regional farming and marketing

 - Law and public policy

 - Public health and nutrition

 - Technology and entrepreneurship